husamettinarabaci/rustExam/en/questions/section-16/question-153.md

-## 📘 Section: Advanced Traits and Generics
+## 📚 Section: Collections: Vectors
-### 🔹 Category: Generic Structs
+### 🔹 Category: Vector Basics
-#### ❓ Question 153: Implementing methods for generic structs
+#### ❓ Question 153: Accessing vector elements safely

-Define a generic struct and implement a method for it that returns a reference to its inner value.
+Write a Rust program that does the following:

-- Create a struct named `Wrapper` that holds a value of any type.
+- Create a vector of integers with at least three elements.
+- Access the second element safely (without panicking if it doesn't exist).
-- Implement a method `get_ref` that returns a reference to the inner value.
+- Print the result to the terminal.

-🔧 **Task:** Use generics to implement methods for a struct that can hold any type.
+🔧 **Task:** Show how to safely access elements in a vector using Rust.